TerraFusion/advancedFusion/workflow/BlueWaters/README.md

 COMPARE_IMAGES: ['MISR L AN Red_Radiance', 'MODIS 1KM 4']
 ```

+NOTE: If this parameter is provided and is non-empty, the script will still generate *all* of the images in the output file.

 ### COMPARE_THRESHOLD

 This parameter describes the threshold for the structural similarity percentage, below which an image comparison will be marked as bad.
 If this is not provided explicitly, the parameter will default to 0.90.
 Must be a value between 0 and 1.